storax/easymodel/docs/usage.rst

 but it is very hard to get your arbitrary widget into the view.

 If the widget changes a lot or you want to use the UI Designer, the regular workflow of styled item delegates is a bit flawed.
-The :class:`easymodel.widgetdelegate.Widgetdelegate` is there to help.
+The :class:`easymodel.Widgetdelegate` is there to help.

 Let's assume you want have a spin box and a randomize button for the altitude of your planes in a view.
 The widget might look like this::